NetworkBlockDevice/nbd/doc/proto.md

 listen for new-style negotiation, but this should not happen for production purposes.

-S: "NBDMAGIC" (as in the old style handshake)
+S: 64 bits, `NBDMAGIC` (as in the old style handshake)
-S: 0x49484156454F5054 (note different magic number)
+S: 64 bits, `0x49484156454F5054` (note different magic number)
-S: 16 bits of zero (bits 1-15 reserved for future use; bit 0 in use to signal fixed newstyle (see below))
+S: 16 bits, global flags
-C: 32 bits of zero (reserved for future use)
+C: 32 bits, flags

 This completes the initial phase of negotiation; the client and server now both know they understand the first version of the new-style